runbotics/runbotics/runbotics-test/README.md

 # Playwright testing suite

 Requires application being deployed at some URL.
 Right now it uses https://runbotics-dev.clouddc.eu/ .
-This can be changed in configuration file.
+This can be changed in the configuration file.

 ## Setup